radareorg/radare2/README.md

 Some of the most installed packages are:

+* [esilsolve](https://github.com/radareorg/esilsolve): The symbolic execution plugin, based on esil and z3.
+* [iaito](https://github.com/radareorg/iaito): The official Qt graphical interface.
 * [radius](https://github.com/aemmitt-ns/radius): A fast symbolic execution engine based on boolector and r2.
+* [r2dec](https://github.com/wargio/r2dec-js): A decompiler based on r2 written in JS, accessed with the `pdd` command.
 * [r2ghidra](https://github.com/radareorg/r2ghidra): The native ghidra decompiler plugin, accessed with the `pdg` command.
-* [esilsolve](https://github.com/radareorg/esilsolve): The symbolic execution plugin, based on esil and z3.
-* [r2dec](https://github.com/wargio/r2dec-js): A decompiler based on r2 written in JS, accessed with the `pdd` command.
 * [r2frida](https://github.com/nowsecure/r2frida): The frida io plugin.
 Start r2 with `r2 frida://0` to use it.
-* [iaito](https://github.com/radareorg/iaito): The official Qt graphical interface.

 # Contributing

 There are many ways to contribute to the project.
-Join the IRC/Matrix/Telegram/Discord channels, check out the github issues or grep for TODO/FIXME/XXX comments in the source.
+Contact the [community](#Community), check out the github issues, or grep for TODO/FIXME/XXX comments in the source.

 To contribute code, push your changes to a branch on your fork of the